-The Notes issued under the Programme will also contain covenants similar to certain of those described above, see Condition 4.
-Any certificates issued under the U.S.\$1 billion trust certificate issuance programme established by MAF Holding and MAF Properties on 6 January 2012 and most recently updated on 29 April 2014 will also contain similar covenants.
+The Notes issued under the Programme will contain covenants from each of Majid AI Futtaim Holding and Majid AI Futtaim Properties similar to certain of those described above, see Condition 4.
+Any Certificates issued under the U.S.\$1.5 billion trust certificate issuance programme established by MAF Sukuk Ltd. and most recently updated on 7 April 2015 will also contain similar covenants.

-In addition, certain of the Group's outstanding debt contains, and its future debt may contain, cross-default clauses whereby a default under one debt obligation may constitute an event of default under other debt obligations.
+In addition, certain of the Group's outstanding debt contains, and its future debt may contain, cross default clauses whereby a default under one debt obligation may constitute an event of default under other debt obligations.
 Any of these covenants could prevent the Group from engaging in certain transactions that it may view as desirable.

 Although the Group believes that it is currently in compliance with its covenants and is not currently aware of any circumstances which indicate that the Group may in the future be in breach of any such covenants, there can be no assurance that the Group will continue to comply with all such covenants in the future.
 The Group's continued compliance with these covenants depends on a number of factors, some of which are outside of the Group's control.
-The Group's activities in all of its operating segments continue to be affected by the current global economic environment and the economic environment in the jurisdictions in which it operates.
+The Group's activities in all of its operating segments are affected by the global economic environment and the economic environment in the jurisdictions in which it operates (see "-All of the Group's businesses are affected by the economic and political conditions in the markets in which they operate").
 Further, in the event that the financial results of the Group deteriorate, the Group may no longer be able to comply with financial covenants (such as those mentioned above) under certain of its debt agreements.
 In these circumstances, the Group may be required to either obtain a waiver from its creditors, renegotiate its credit facilities, raise additional financing from its shareholders or repay or refinance borrowings in order to avoid the consequences of a default.
 If the Group were unable to obtain such a waiver, to renegotiate its credit facilities, to raise additional financing from its shareholders or to repay or refinance its borrowings on terms that are acceptable to it, or at all, the Group's creditors would be entitled to declare an event of default and, as a result of cross-default provisions, there would be a strong possibility that default would also arise in respect of a substantial portion of the Group's other financial indebtedness, including the Notes.
 Such an event would permit the Group's creditors, including the holders of Notes, to demand immediate payment of the outstanding borrowings under the relevant debt agreements and instruments and to terminate all commitments to extend further credit to the Group.
 Such an event would also affect the Group's ability to raise additional capital at an acceptable cost in order to fund its operations.
 Any of these occurrences could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.

-As at 31 December 2013, the Group had short-term borrowings from related parties of AED 119 million and an AED 33 million bank overdraft.
-Approximately 11 per cent. of the Group's existing long-term borrowings at 31 December 2013 fall due to be repaid within one year, excluding drawdowns under revolving credit facilities which have a final maturity date in 2018.
+As at 31 December 2014, the Group had short-term borrowings from related parties of AED1 million and an AED35 million bank overdraft.
+Approximately 30 per cent. of the Group's existing long-term borrowings at 31 December 2014 fall due to be repaid within one year, including drawdowns under revolving credit facilities which have a final maturity date in 2018 and 2019.
 To the extent that it needs to, there is no assurance that the Group will be able to refinance such maturing borrowings as they fall due on terms acceptable to it or at all.